Chart Color Schemes

 The labour market performance in Risdon Park South lags significantly behind most other regions nationally

-Risdon Park South has a diverse workforce spanning white and blue collar jobs.
-Essential services sectors are well represented in the area.
+Risdon Park South has a diverse workforce with both white and blue collar jobs, with essential services well represented.
+The unemployment rate in the area was 9.0% as of September 2025.

 Frequently Asked Questions - Employment